MichaelCurrin/react-quickstart/docs/deploy.md

 ## Build

-Do a production build of the the React app, either locally or as part of a CI-CI flow as below.
+Do a production build of the the React app, either locally or as part of a CI/CI flow as below.

 - Yarn
     ```sh